denten-books/plain-text/0-chapter.md

 "book knowledge" and "artifactual knowledge" relate in practice.

 Artifactual knowledge---from typesetting software to e-book readers and word processors---shapes our everyday encounter with literature.
-That technology, should not be taken as a value-neutral conduit of information.
+That technology should not be taken as a value-neutral conduit of information.
 Neither do I advocate for technological determinism.
 Instead, I follow Lewis Mumford and Langdon Winner to argue that technology affects the exercise of politics in subtle and profound ways.
 Artifacts cannot hold beliefs about politics.
 Political power is rather exercised through them.
-Stairs do not discriminate against the mobility impaired, yet, the failure to enforce accessibility through specific architectural choices does.
+Stairs do not discriminate against the mobility impaired.
+The failure to enforce accessibility through specific architectural choices does.
 Typesetting software, e-book readers, and word processors similarly encode implicit communication models, ideas about deliberation, ethics of labor, discursive values, and views about "natural" human aptitude.
 In this way, contemporary documents enforce limits to access by license, geography, or physical ability.
 To what extent does the book in front of you "permit" or "enable" access?

-Whatever the answer, a function of critique must include the explication of implicit physical control.
-Experimentalism "lays bare" the device.
+Whatever the answer, a function of understanding the affordances of textual technology must include the explication of physical control.
+Experimentalism enables the critic to "lay bare" the device.
 A media scholar's version of baking bread and smelting iron is to make literal the task of media archeology on the level of the mechanism.
 In *Plain Text* we will dig, unearth, and excavate literary machines.

 ### Materialism